emidev98/docker-tutorial/README.md

 # Introduction

 Docker is a container manager for applications to easy develop, deploy and run diferent environments to be able to help the Developers and SysAdmins to manage big infraestructures.
 Docker use images to create environments to run them like a "Virtual Machine" allocated in a system sharing the host hardware.
 I wrote duble quotes on Virtual Machine because during the guide you will see that some of the feature that give this technology is based on Virtualization but others not.
-For now you only have to understand that Docker images are running as a individual process that have a ammount of RAM, hard drive space and processor cores to do the specific task that is assigned to that image.
+For now you only have to understand that Docker images are running as an individual process that have an ammount of RAM, hard drive space and processor cores to do the specific task that is assigned to that image.

 ![Docker Containers diagram](https://www.docker.com/sites/default/files/d8/styles/large/public/2018-11/container-what-is-container.png)

 # Run command

-Starting from the basics of how to initialize a Docker container using an existing image the first command is "**docker run [imageName]**" which download a image (if that image is not already in local) from [hub.docker.com](https://hub.docker.com/search?q=&type=image) and start running it.
+Starting from the basics of how to initialize a Docker container using an existing image the first command is "**docker run [imageName]**" which download a image (if that image is not already in local machine) from [hub.docker.com](https://hub.docker.com/search?q=&type=image) and start running the image inside a container.
 For interactive processes (like a shell), you must use "**-it**" in order to allocate a tty for the container process otherwise the container will shutdown if there is no process running.

 ```Bash
 docker run -it [imageName]